faiem/HelloShortly/README.md

-2. **Url distribution service:** This service has only url distribution responsibility, either it could be after converting short to long or long to short url.
-It has a background service that pull key ranges from Key Range Provider Service and store that in a concurrent queue and check every 5 sec that if the queue has enough items.
-While monitoring if it find that queue is empty then the background service pulls another set of key range and enque the concurrent queue.
+2. **Url distribution service:**

+This service has only url distribution responsibility, either it could be after converting short to long or long to short url. let's talk about long to short url conversion process first, this process represents about write data.

+The Url distribution service has a background service that pulls key ranges from "Key Range Provider Service" and store that in a concurrent queue and check every 5 sec that if the queue has enough items or not.
+While monitoring if it's find that, the queue is empty then the background service pulls another set of key range and enque the concurrent queue.
 When user comes to convert a long url to short that time rest api safely deque an item from the concurrent queue and generates an unique url and provides to user.
-The concurrent queue ensure that every long to short url request on server get the unique value.
+The concurrent queue ensure that every long to short url request on server gets the unique value for url aliases.

+Now let talk about read data or short to long conversion process.